 Click through to remember these celebrities and stars who died too early, some at the height of their careers.

 Oscar-winning actor Philip Seymour Hoffman was found dead in his Manhattan apartment on Feb.
-2, 2014, of an apparent drug overdose, law enforcement sources said.
-Police said Hoffman, 46, was found on the bathroom floor and pronounced dead at the scene.
-Investigators found two bags of what is believed to be heroin inside the fourth-floor apartment, officials said.
+2, 2014, of a drug overdose.
+Authorities said Hoffman, 46, was found on the bathroom floor and that heroin and prescription medications were also discovered at the scene.
+The New York City medical examiner's office later ruled Hoffman's death an accident caused by "acute mixed drug intoxication, including heroin, cocaine, benzodiazepines and amphetamine."
 Hoffman won an Academy Award for Best Actor for the 2005 biopic "Capote" and also earned Oscar nominations for his roles in "Charlie Wilson's War," "Doubt" and "The Master."
 He also starred in movies such as "Twister," "Boogie Nights," "The Big Lebowski," "Almost Famous," "Mission: Impossible III," "Moneyball" and "The Hunger Games: Catching Fire."

 "Glee" star Cory Monteith was found dead in a Vancouver hotel room at the age of 31 on July 13, 2013.
 Three days later the British Columbia Coroners Service announced his death was caused by "a mixed drug toxicity, involving heroin and alcohol."
 Monteith had a history of drug use, telling Parade magazine in 2011 that he used "anything and everything, as much as possible."
 He entered rehab at age 19, but it took a family ultimatum after stealing money from a relative to convince him to get clean.
 He entered rehab again in April 2013, about three months before his death.

-The Doors lead singer Jim Morrison died at the age of 27 on July 3, 1971.
+The Doors lead singer Jim Morrison died of a heroin overdose at the age of 27 on July 3, 1971.
 Before his rise to fame, Morrison attended UCLA, where he was enrolled in the film program.

-Guitar hero Jimi Hendrix also passed when he was 27.
+Guitar hero Jimi Hendrix also died when he was 27.
 He was found dead in a London flat on Sept.
-18, 1970.
+18, 1970, with an inquest later concluding that he had aspirated his own vomit and died of asphyxia while intoxicated with barbiturates.

 Just 16 days after Hendrix's death, on Oct.
 4, 1970, strong-voiced Janis Joplin also died at age 27.
 The official cause of death was an overdose of heroin, possibly combined with the effects of alcohol.